 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-In many cases making diet and lifestyle changes can help reduce GERD symptoms.
+In many cases, making diet and lifestyle changes reduces GERD symptoms.
 Always check with your healthcare provider before making any changes.

 If you have GERD, be careful about what you eat and drink.
 Don’t have too much of these:

 Drinks with caffeine, such as coffee, soda, and energy drinks

 Eat smaller amounts